Rous Cup: Overview

 Though large numbers of travelling Scots to London had been a feature of England-Scotland games for many years, travelling English support to Glasgow was negligible in comparison until 1987 when minor scuffles broke out on the Hampden Park terracing.
 In 1989, major disturbances across Glasgow were reported as significant numbers of English hooligans appeared at this fixture for the first time.
 With English club sides banned from European football at the time, the FA were anxious not to see the national side banned too and the Scotland-England match was a high-profile game that brought interest from across the world.
 This was a major factor in the demise of the fixture.

 The cup was discontinued, after five years, in 1989.
 The annual England vs Scotland fixture was also abandoned at this point.
 For many years since then, the oldest rivalry in world football was only renewed when the two nations were drawn together in the Euro 96 group stage and in a two-match qualification play-off for Euro 2000.
-In the 21st century, the teams have only played each other in three friendly matches (August 2013, November 2014, and September 2023), in two 2018 World Cup qualifying group matches, and in the group stage of the UEFA Euro 2020 finals tournament.
+In the 21st century, the teams have only played each other in three friendly matches (August 2013, November 2014, and September 2023), in two 2018 World Cup qualifying group matches, and in the group stage of the UEFA Euro 2020 tournament.

 In 1986, the England vs Scotland match was played in April, restoring it to the time of the year when it had generally been played in the post-war years before the Home Internationals were concentrated in May from 1969.
 In every other year, the Rous Cup was played in May.
 This usually fell just after the domestic seasons in each country had finished.
 In 1989, it coincided with the end of the English domestic season, which had been extended after fixtures were postponed following the Hillsborough disaster.